GodSpeeD-17/STM32F103C8T6_BareMetal/BareMetal/Driver/Timer/TIMER_PWM_ARCHITECTURE.md

 1. Validates `TIMx`, the single channel, and duty.
 2. Reads and validates the channel's admitted PWM configuration.
-3. Reads ARR and derives `P = ARR + 1`.
+3. Reads CEN only to select stopped or running sequencing, reads ARR for duty arithmetic, and derives `P = ARR + 1` without revalidating Timer-base policy.
 4. Rejects an invalid period instead of clamping it.
 5. Calculates active ticks and the mode-dependent CCR with 64-bit intermediates and round-half-up behavior.
 6. Selects the corresponding CCR register.
 7. Writes CCR only after all fallible work succeeds.
-8. If the Timer is stopped, requires selected CCxE clear, temporarily disables selected OCxPE, writes the selected active CCR directly, and restores OCxPE.
+8. If the Timer is stopped, requires selected CCxE clear, temporarily disables selected OCxPE only when configured enabled, writes the selected active CCR directly, and restores the caller-selected OCxPE state.
-9. If the Timer is running, leaves activation to the next natural update event.
+9. If the Timer is running, honors OCxPE: enabled defers activation to the next natural update event, while disabled updates the active compare immediately.

-The running-Timer return contract describes programmed preload state, not proof that the active CCR has already transferred.
+With a running Timer and preload enabled, successful return describes programmed preload state, not proof that the active CCR has already transferred.
+With preload disabled, successful return describes an immediate active compare update that may affect the current period.

 The stopped-Timer return contract guarantees that the selected active compare value was loaded without transferring another channel's pending preload or generating a Timer-wide update/TRGO action.

-### `TIM_GetPWMChannelDutyCycle()` contract
+### `TIM_GetPWMDuty()` contract

 The getter reads the programmed ARR and selected CCR, validates the PWM mode, reconstructs active ticks according to PWM mode 1 or PWM mode 2, and reports the achieved duty rounded to the nearest permille value.
+It does not read CR1 or CNT and does not revalidate Timer-base policy.

 No requested-duty value is retained.
 The getter reports what the programmed Timer state represents.
 Its output remains unchanged on failure.

-If the Timer is running, the result describes the readable programmed CCR preload and may differ temporarily from the active compare value until the next update event.
+If the Timer is running with preload enabled, the result describes the readable programmed CCR preload and may differ temporarily from the active compare value until the next update event.
+With preload disabled, it describes the directly updated active compare state.

 ### PWM channel output-enable-state contracts

-`TIM_SetPWMChannelOutputEnableState()` changes only `CCxE` for the selected channel mask.
+`TIM_SetPWMOutputEnable()` changes only `CCxE` for the selected channel mask.
 It accepts `DRIVER_STATUS_OFF` and `DRIVER_STATUS_ON` and does not change `CR1.CEN`.
+Before enabling, the application must have successfully called `TIM_SetPWMDuty()` for every selected channel; the driver deliberately keeps no hidden duty-initialization registry.

 Before enabling a channel, the function verifies that every selected channel has the admitted PWM configuration.
 It stages one final CCER image and writes